The CIMA-Q Data Bank and Biological Sample Bank

 FULL ASSESSMENT

-Participants with at least 1 complete follow-up after initial evaluation: 222
+Participants with at least 1 follow-up assessment after baseline: N = 250

 NEUROIMAGING